UniqueNetwork/unique_evm_marketplace/README.md

 docker exec marketplace-api node dist/cli.js playground deploy_contract
 ```

-In a few minutes you will see in the terminal something like that:
+After a short interval you should get an operational summary output in the terminal:

 ```
 ...